• Skip to primary navigation

 Clicking “Read review” just gave me the following slap in the face:

-When those reviews disappeared the suspicion fell on the idea that competitors were perhaps reporting/flagging reviews.
+When those reviews disappeared I wondered it competitors were perhaps reporting/flagging reviews.👤

-What was I supposed to say?
-“Please pay attention to your level of written English and try again”?
+It crossed my mind that even bad spelling or grammar in submitted reviews was triggering spam filters that caused reviews to be removed.
+What was I supposed to say to clients?
+“Please pay attention to your level of written English and try again”? 🙄

 Online research turned up dozens of grievances including a Moz blog titled Lost Your Google Reviews?
 Take a Proactive Stance.